 The main aim of this course is to introduce students to the theories and practices of employee relations.
-The course will also examine: the human resource management implications of unionization: different frameworks for employee relations; environmental factors influencing employment relations: the key players in employee relations: the legislative framework governing employee relations; the collective bargaining process: key elements of a collective agreement: the administration of the collective agreement: the grievance and arbitration process; and the future of employee relations.
+The course will also examine: the human resource management implications of unionization; different frameworks for employee relations; environmental factors influencing employment relations; the key players in employee relations; the key players in employee relations; the legislative framework governing employee relations; the collective bargaining process; key elements of a collective agreement; the administration of the collective agreement; the grievance and arbitration process; and the future of employee relations.